Catallactic/catallactic-site/docs/yellowpaper.md

 The Regression Theorem, first proposed by Ludwig von Mises in his 1912 book The Theory of Money and Credit, states that the value of money can be traced back ("regressed") to its value as a commodity.

+#### 5.3.1.
+Currency competition

+The coexistence of competing private currencies has been documented from some authors.

 #### 5.2.4.
 A self-regulated system

 In a regulated system, the output is somehow modified and injected to the input.
 This backwards injection is called a feddbackp loop.